mdaniealmalik/DBP_Metabarcoding_Pipeline/README.md

 │
 ├── otu_table.tsv             # (Auto-generated) OTU abundance table
 └── result_blastn.txt         # (Auto-generated) BLAST taxonomic assignments
+└── mydataset_lca_assignments.tsv         # (Auto-generated) LCA process
 ```
 You can use the data structure in [my example data and database](https://github.com/mdaniealmalik/DBP_pipeline_nanopore_metabarcoding/tree/main/MyProject) to try this pipeline, and before trying it on your real datasets.

 ## 📚 Database
-This pipeline requires a reference database for taxonomic assignment with **BLASTn**.
+This pipeline requires a reference database with **BLASTn** for taxonomic assignment.
 Place your reference FASTA file in the folder `database/`:
 - The pipeline will automatically create BLAST indices (`.nin`, `.nhr`, `.nsq`) from this FASTA file.